attaswift/BTree/README.md

 So it makes perfect sense to employ B-trees as an in-memory data structure.

-Think about this, though: how many times do you need to work with a hundred thousand ordered items in a typical app?
+Think about this, though: how many times do you need to work with a hundred thousand sorted items in a typical app?
 Or even twenty thousand?
 Or even just two thousand?
 The most interesting benefits of B-trees often occur at element counts well over a hundred thousand.
 However, B-trees are not much slower than arrays for low element counts (remember, they *are* arrays in that case), so it makes sense to use them when there's even a slight chance that the count will get large.